Your phone carrier can now block robocalls by default

 The decision by the FCC will extend robocall protections to consumers who weren’t aware they could sign up for them previously, according to agency chairman Ajit Pai.

-“There is one thing in our country today that unites Republicans and Democrats, liberals and conservatives, socialists and libertarians, vegetarians and carnivores, Ohio State and Michigan fans: It is that they are sick and tired of being bombarded by unwanted robocalls,” said Pai.
-“My message to the American people today is simple.
-We hear you, and we are on your side.”
+“There is one thing in our country today that unites Republicans and Democrats, liberals and conservatives, socialists and libertarians, vegetarians and carnivores, Ohio State and Michigan fans: It is that they are sick and tired of being bombarded by unwanted robocalls,” Pai said.
+“My message to the American people today is simple: We hear you, and we are on your side.”

 But questions remain about whether consumers may have to pay for such services, should carriers ultimately activate them.